-During the early 16th century, interest in the revival of the Classical ideal among artists and patrons alike led to art of great monumentality, clarity, and principle, as significantly seen in the work of Leonardo, Michelangelo, and Raphael.
+During the early 16th century, interest in the revival of the classic ideal among artists and patrons alike led to art of great monumentality, clarity and principle, as significantly seen in the work of Michelangelo and Raphael.

 Study of the natural world led to ever increasing precision and verisimilitude.
-This quality is not least evident in the portraiture of the period, as is seen in the vivid likenesses of everyone from Raphael’s Pope Julius II, to the knights of religious orders and unidentified young men portrayed by Andrea del Sarto and his pupils, Jacopo Pontormo, and Rosso Fiorentino.
+This quality is evident in the portraiture of the period, both the vivid likenesses produced in Rome by Sebastiano and Raphael, and the unidentified young men portrayed in Florence by Bronzino, Andrea del Sarto and the latter’s pupils, Jacopo Pontormo and Rosso Fiorentino.